votejainism/jainism-party/README.md

 # The Jainism Party

-To register the Jainism Party with the Electoral Commission a constitution is required.
+A constitution is required in order to register the Jainism Party with the Electoral Commission.

 Here are some links to the constitutions of some already registered parties:-